THQ: Company growth and acquisitions (2000–2009)

 In February 2000, THQ faced a class action lawsuit over a violation of federal security laws due to nondisclosure of material information.
 In September of the same year, the company expanded its internal product development capabilities with the acquisition of Volition located in Champaign, Illinois.
 Since then, THQ's internal studio system grew to eleven studios across the globe with distinct capabilities across all viable gaming platforms.
 Some of these studios, such as Relic Entertainment, Vigil Games, Blue Tongue Entertainment, Juice Games, Kaos Studios and Volition, worked on games for next generation consoles as well as PCs.
 THQ went on to acquire Vigil Games in 2006.

 In 2000, THQ signed a deal with Fox Interactive to bring five of the titles to the Game Boy Color market, such as the Croc franchise.
-In 2001, THQ obtained an extended agreement with Nickelodeon to produce video games based on their franchises, as well as computer game rights to Rugrats, SpongeBob SquarePants and Rocket Power and console and computer rights to other Nickelodeon shows like Jimmy Neutron: Boy Genius and The Wild Thornberrys.
+In April 2000, THQ announced an agreement with Warner Bros.
+Interactive Entertainment to publish video games based on the Scooby-Doo franchise.
+In October 2000, THQ acquired the rights to publish Tetris games in a licensing agreement with The Tetris Company.
+In 2001, THQ obtained an extended agreement with Nickelodeon to produce video games based on its franchises, as well as computer game rights to Rugrats, SpongeBob SquarePants and Rocket Power and console and computer rights to other Nickelodeon shows like Jimmy Neutron: Boy Genius and The Wild Thornberrys.
 The agreement also covered games based on original intellectual properties, such as Tak and the Power of Juju, with the potential that THQ would release a game first, followed by an animated cartoon on Nickelodeon.
+In 2002, THQ signed a deal with Disney Interactive and Pixar to publish video games based on Pixar films.
 In 2004, THQ signed an agreement with MGA Entertainment to publish video games based on the Bratz fashion doll line.
 Also in 2004, THQ's deal with Nickelodeon was extended.
+In 2008, THQ announced a deal with DreamWorks Animation, replacing Activision as DreamWorks' video game licensing partner.